-Sustainability Action British Plan for Columbia, "Living Water provides Smart а framework and sets a direction.
+Sustainability Action British Plan for Columbia, "Living Water provides Smart framework and sets a direction.
 The purpose in convening for action is to establish consistent expectations on-theground: This is what we want to achieve, and this is how we will get there."
 "Our immediate objective in convening for action is to encourage 'green choices' that will ripple through time, and will be cumulative in creating liveable communities and protecting stream health.
 We are NOT saying that every community must follow the same formula; what we are saying is that everyone needs to agree on expectations and how all the players....regulators, developers, designers, etc....will work together, and after that each community can reach its goals in its own way."
 City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #2 posted February 2009 What Tools Work?

 "The Surrey Forum is an opportunity for Metro Vancouver participants to explore the responsibility theme," states Susan Rutherford.
 "The program design for the Surrey Forum incorporates experience gained through successful team-building on Vancouver Island."
 "Each party in the process has a responsibility.
-So, we envision a discussion of the respective responsibilities involved in implementing a vision, as well as a discussion of what your experience has to tell us about which tool legal, policy or otherwise is appropriate for holding each party accountable.
+So, we envision a discussion of the respective responsibilities involved in implementing a vision, as well as a discussion of what experience has to tell us about which tool legal, policy otherwise appropriate for holding each party accountable.
 In this way, we hope to learn what works well and what could work better."
 "What tools work in which context?
 What are the legal tools and what are the challenges, and which legal tool makes the most sense for getting the job done?"
 "What do you want to say to each other - the other parties in this joint endeavour of community development - about who has 'dropped the ball' in what process.
 What is (not) working?"
 "Have you turned your mind to how this might work more effectively to achieve results?
 What bylaws, policies, procedures or other tools can you imagine would make this work better?"
 Vancouver Island Pilot Region Vancouver Island is the pilot region for a collaborative and inclusive approach to informing and educating local governments and the private sector.
 "The Vancouver Island pilot has helped partner local governments conceptualize why a consistent approach to rainwater management and green infrastructure is needed and what it means regionally," reports Kim Stephens.
 "Furthermore, the pilot program has provided the springboard for shared responsibility and bottom-up regional action to communicate, cooperate, collaborate and coordinate."
+Consistency at the front counter!

-"The curriculum for the pilot program is based on a number of currently available guidance documents and/or tools, in particular Beyond the Guidebook: Context for Rainwater Management and Green Infrastructure in British Columbia."
-Beyond the Guidebook builds on the sciencebased foundation provided by Stormwater Planning: A Guidebook for British Columbia, published in 2002, and incorporates lessons learned over the past six years in moving from planning to action.
+The Learning Lunch Seminar Series facilitates inter-departmental alignment and a consistent regional approach to rainwater management & green infrastructure THE CURRICULUM - EVOLUTION: Today's Expectations are Tomorrow's Standards - TOOLS: Legal and Policy Strategies to Support Green Infrastructure - TARGETS: Nature Knows No Boundaries "The curriculum for the pilot program is based on a number of currently available guidance documents and/or tools, in particular Beyond the Guidebook: Context for Rainwater Management and Green Infrastructure in British Columbia."
+Beyond the Guidebook builds on the science-based foundation provided by Stormwater Planning: A Guidebook for British Columbia, published in 2002, and incorporates lessons learned over the past six years in moving from planning to action.